 In 2007, 4DSP, (which would eventually spin out Sensuron), and NASA Dryden (now NASA Armstrong) formed an informal partnership to develop the next generation of distributed sensing systems.
 The result was an exponentially smaller, compact system with exceptional accuracy that enhanced testing, designing, measuring, monitoring, and operating applications across industries.

 In 2013, Sensuron and NASA won the prestigious R&D 100 Award for their revolutionary fiber optic sensing system.
 In order to better and more directly serve their customers, 4DSP established Sensuron as its own entity in February 2015.
 As a leading global provider of distributed strain and temperature sensing platforms, Sensuron continues to ensure customer success by providing unparalleled sensing and measurement to applications across industries.
-Today the company has expanded beyond basic strain and temperature evaluation to offer liquid-level, 2D deflection and 3D shape sensing.
+Today the company has expanded beyond basic strain and temperature evaluation to offer liquid-level and 2D deflection.

 Like NASA, many of our customers continue to innovate beyond existing technologies.
 What was originally designed to accurately measure the durability and strain of systems is now being utilized to assist in minimally invasive surgeries, cryogenic tank fuel monitoring and 2D deflection sensing for structural health monitoring.
 In these ways and many others, Sensuron’s technology continues to meet customers’ needs to replace point sensing solutions with a distributed sensing platform.